 Let’s jump right into the boutique hostels here in Madrid.

-More list with 3 top hostels
+More lists with 3 top hostels in Europe:

 - 3 best hostels in Paris